JustlyAI/rag-with-ragas-example/README.md

 pip install -r requirements.txt
 ```

-## Running the Chat Loop
+## Running the Chat

-The `chat_loop.py` script processes text and PDF files, embeds the text, and allows user interaction for querying the embedded data.
+The `chat.py` script processes text and PDF files, embeds the text, and allows user interaction for querying the embedded data.

 ### Steps: